SORRY WE ARE CLOSED....

-The closure of Whitstable Harbour Village.
+The permanent closure of Whitstable Harbour Village.
+Official statement.

-We have lost our livelihoods and a successful community asset for Whitstable had been lost for no apparent reason and the entire process was undertaken mostly in secret.
+We have lost our livelihoods and a successful community asset for Whitstable had been sabotaged for no apparent reason and the entire process was undertaken mostly in secret.
 We can only thank the thousands from near and far who supported our vision for local enterprise over the last 7-8 years and those many people from Whitstable who helped make it happen.
-We remain very proud to have created a unique asset for our community despite the numerous obstacles thrown in our path from day one to the very end.
+We remain very proud to have created a unique asset for our town despite the numerous obstacles thrown in our path from day one to the very end.

 Director, Kentish Trader Limited , founder of Whitstable Harbour Village